ONTAP docs

 Use offline files to allow caching of files for offline use

-Requirements for using offline files
+Learn about requirements for using offline SMB files

-Guidelines for deploying offline files
+Guidelines for deploying offline SMB files

 Configure offline files support on SMB shares by using the Computer Management MMC